 - Paint

-- matte top coat
+- Matte top coat

-View my YouTube Video Here
+View My YouTube Video Here

 Once it is sanded down wipe all of the dust off.

-Zinsser Wood Bleach
+2. Applying Zinsser Wood Bleach Solution

-- First, apply solution A with a brush.
-Let it sit on there for 5 to 10 minutes (make sure it stays wet the whole time)
+First, apply solution A with a brush.
+Let it sit on there for 5 to 10 minutes (make sure it stays wet the whole time).

-- Let it sit over night and then you will see an amazing transformation.
+Next step, apply solution B. You will instantly be able to see it is working.
+Let it sit over night and then you will see an amazing transformation the next day.

-Sealing Bleached Wood
+5. Seal Bleached Wood

+I love the wood's natural color.
+To seal this desk I am going to use a clear top coat.
 When applying a sealer it will darken your wood.
 The best way to know what color your wood will be after it is sealed is to apply a bit of water to the top.

 Wax Top Coat

-If you do not like the color it is with the water try a wax to seal.
+If you do not like the color it is with the water, try a wax to seal.
 A wax sits more on top of the wood, so it doesn't cause quite the color change as a clear coat.
 You can also buy dark and white waxes.

 Spray Lacquer